-The ensemble’s home, the beautiful AME Shorter Church in Denver’s vibrant Five Points district, serves as the perfect backdrop for Granny’s memories, which are her gifts to those she loves.
-Granny has forgotten many of her stories and the magical dances she’s seen and performed at winter festivals throughout the world honoring the birth of Christ, the African Harvest, Native American Winter Solstice, Celtic Yule Time, Las Posadas in Mexico, Kwanzaa in the United States, Hebrew Festival of Lights, Chinese New Year, and Caribbean Junkanoo Day.
+The ensemble’s home, the beautiful Shorter Community AME Church in Denver’s vibrant Five Points district, serves as the perfect backdrop for Granny’s memories, which are her gifts to those she loves.
+Granny has forgotten many of her stories and the magical dances she’s seen and performed at winter festivals throughout the world honoring the birth of Christ, the African Harvest, Native American Winter Solstice, Celtic Yule Time, Las Posadas in Mexico, Kwanzaa in the United States, Hebrew Festival of Lights, Chinese New Year and Caribbean Junkanoo Day.

 “Granny Dances to a Holiday Drum” is a multicultural celebration for people of all backgrounds that kindles the wonderment and magic shared across the winter holiday season.
 Each year, Granny highlights new stories from her rich life for her grandchildren, TiSean and Nakia, setting the stage for an artistically fresh production every time.
 Ensemble founder Cleo Parker Robinson performs each year as Shakti, Granny's guardian angel.

 CPRD has played an influential role in Denver’s artistic transformation for 47 years.
 “There’s more than you can imagine here.
 When we started 40 to 50 years ago, Denver wasn’t the cultural mecca it is now.
 Now there’s something going on all the time,” Cleo Parker Robinson says.

 Robinson and her team have developed CPRD into a cross-cultural, contemporary dance institution that provides dance instruction, performances and community programs and convenes artists and audiences of all backgrounds and ages.
 She has brought her craft around the world, serving as a cultural ambassador and leveraging the universal language of dance to honor African American heritage, explore the human condition and offer transformative experiences through physical movement.